wanglab-neuro/HighChannelCount-Ephys-Pipeline/README.md

 # Neuropixel Ephys Spike Sorting Pipeline on Kempner AI Cluster

 This document outlines the workflow for performing spike sorting on electrophysiological recorded data using Kilosort2.5 method on Kempner AI cluster.
+Please refer [HMS Cluster](HMS-cluster/README.md) if you plan to use Harvard Medical School's O2 Cluster.
 This pipeline is a derivative of the one available at [Allen Neural Dynamics GitHub]( https://github.com/AllenNeuralDynamics/aind-ephys-pipeline-kilosort25).

 The analysis consists of several steps, as illustrated in the flowchart:
 - Preprocessing